dfelinto/blender-manual/manual/addons/rigging/rigify/bone_positioning.rst

 Then do the same with the brow area.
 This process will automatically define face muscles compression areas.

 Position the eye bones in the eye pivot point facing right **toward** the face on the Y axis.
+The length of the eye bones should correspond to the radius of the eye.

 .. figure:: /images/addons_rigging_rigify_bone-positioning_face-eyes-pivot-position.png
    :align: center